aws-samples/istio-on-eks/modules/04-security/opa-external-authorization/README.md

 deployment.apps/catalogdetail2 restarted
 ```

-Wait till all the older pods have been terminated and the new pods show 3/3 containers are ready and status are `Running`.
+Wait until all the older pods have been terminated and the new pods show 3/3 containers are ready and status are `Running`.
 It typically takes less than a minute.

 ```bash